 - UPF transmits the PDUs of the PDU Session in a single tunnel between 5GC and (R)AN, the UPF includes the QFI in the encapsulation header.
 In addition, UPF may include an indication for Reflective QoS activation in the encapsulation header.

-- UPF performs transport level packet marking in DL on a per QoS Flow basis.
-The UPF uses the transport level packet marking value provided by the SMF (as described in clause 5.8.2.7).
+- UPF performs transport level packet marking in DL on a per QoS Flow basis (or on a per PDU Set basis, if applicable).
+The UPF uses the transport level packet marking value(s) provided by the SMF (as described in clause 5.8.2.7).

 - (R)AN maps PDUs from QoS Flows to access-specific resources based on the QFI and the associated 5G QoS profile, also taking into account the N3 tunnel associated with the DL packet.